mkiser/WTFJHT/_topics/trump-russia-investigation.markdown

 <div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/06/30/Day-162/">June 30, 2017</a></small></div>
-<p><strong>The House intelligence committee to interview another former Trump adviser in its Russia probe</strong>.
+<p><strong>The House intelligence committee to interview another former Trump adviser in its <a href="/trump-russia-investigation/">Russia probe</a></strong>.
 Michael Caputo, a former Trump campaign communications adviser, has agreed to come before the committee next month.
 Caputo once worked in Moscow and has connections to Russia.
 He has denied any collusion with Russian officials. (<a href="http://www.cnn.com/2017/06/30/politics/house-intelligence-committee-interview-michael-caputo/index.html">CNN</a>)</p>